itsbagpack/apigee_cli_original/README.md

     $ gem install apigee_cli

+## Setting up your User Credentials

+Assuming you have an Apigee account, set your user credentials in ~/.apigeerc:

+    org: APIGEE_ORG
+    username: APIGEE_USERNAME
+    password: APIGEE_PASSWORD
+    environment: ENVIRONMENT

 ## Commands

 ### Top level commands

     Commands:
       apigee apigeetool [COMMAND]  # Run a command using the apigeetool Node.js module apigee config [COMMAND]      # Run a command within the context of an app configuration apigee help [COMMAND]        # Describe available commands or one specific command apigee resource [COMMAND]    # Run a command within the context of a resource apigee settings              # Show the current apigeerc settings apigee version               # Shows the Apigee CLI version number

 ### To see sublevel commands, you can run: